livingingroups/cocomo/README.md

 `timestamps`: vector of timestamps corresponding to the columns of xs and ys matrices.
 Timestamps must be uniformly sampled, though it is possible to have gaps (e.g. between different days of recording)

 `ids`: data frame giving information about the tracked individuals, with rows correpsonding to the rows of the xs and ys matrices.
-The columns contained are flexible.
+There must be one column called `id_code` which contains a unique individual identifier for each animal (e.g. for meerkats: `'VCVM001'`, for hyenas: `'WRTH'`, for coatis: `'Luna'`) The other columns contained are flexible, and can include information on age, sex, dominance, etc.

 Some functions also take in time series of calls.
 These should be formatted as a data frame that includes, at a minimum, the following columns: